stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 readTable ts = evalState 1 . traverse @{%search} @{Compose} (tagAndDecode ts)
 ```

+This tells Idris to use the default implementation for the
+`Traverse` constraint, and `Prelude.Applicatie.Compose` for the
+`Applicative` constraint.
 While this syntax is not very nice, it doesn't come up too often, and
 if it does, we can improve things by providing custom functions
 for better readability: